OrTarazi/ESP32-CAM_cat_feeder_project/README.md

   - Each rail: sprinkle **0.1 µF** ceramics every ~5–10 cm + one **bulk electrolytic** (≥220–470 µF).
   - Keep camera and Wi-Fi spikes stable during TX.

-> The **DT9205A multimeter** is perfect to confirm the LM2596 output is really 5.0 V and that droop under load is acceptable.
+> The **multimeter** is perfect to confirm the LM2596 output is really 5.0 V and that droop under load is acceptable.

 ---